 - QUESTIONABLE = Adverse conditions may interfere with play.
 The decision to play or cancel games will be made at a later (specified) time.
 This can include a game-time decision at the field.

-As a general rule, the Executive Director provides a preliminary update on field conditions every game day morning and a final determination at 2:30 PM.
+As a general rule, league officials provides a preliminary update on field conditions every game day morning and a final determination at 2:30 PM.
 On occasion, however, circumstances may alter this timing and/or warrant additional updates.

 Communicating field conditions

 WMLL communicates field conditions in a variety of ways so that WMLL families and volunteers can select the method that is most convenient for them.
 While coaches and team reps often also share this information, it is most efficient to get updates directly from WMLL.
 The options available to WMLL families and volunteers include: